 You will be given the Panel’s recommendation after a few minutes’ wait and, as long as your application to become a foster carer is agreed by the Agency Decision Maker, you will be informed of what age group of child you’ll be able to foster – and whether you can foster girls, boys or both.

-For full details of the guidance and regulations pertaining to the assessment and approval of Foster Carers, please search “DFE assessment of foster carers”.
+For full details of the guidance and regulations pertaining to the assessment and approval of Foster Parents, please search “DFE assessment of foster parents”.

 After you have been approved